What is maintenance management?

 Every industry has its set of technologies and solutions that simplifies and automates work.
 Accountants have a variety of financial software.
 The medical industry has its set of solutions for patient monitoring, regulatory compliance, etc. Maintenance and facility managers have CMMS.
 CMMS is the go-to solution for the optimization of maintenance operations.

 Over the years, the computerized maintenance management system has played a pivotal role In the advancement of maintenance management.
-However, some CMMS solutions are better than others.
+However, some CMMS software is better than others.
 A best-in-class CMMS brand will offer its users the following core features:

-- Work request portal: most CMMS solutions offer some kind of work request portal people can use to quickly submit work requests.
+- Work orders: most CMMS solutions offer some kind of work request portal people can use to quickly submit work requests.
 More advanced solutions like Limble include algorithms that check for and automatically discard improper and duplicate tickets.

 - Work planning and scheduling: the user-friendly interface should allow staff to view and create maintenance calendars and maintenance schedules, automate PM planning, distribute reminders before due dates, change work priority on the fly, and anything else that is needed to organize maintenance workflows.